Te reo Māori me ōna tikanga

 Tukua ki te Ao: Progressing the normalisation of te reo Māori in organisations

-This one-year research project, funded by Te Taura Whiri i te Reo Māori, seeks to build new knowledge around Māori language developments in wider NZ society.
-This project will utilise a kaupapa Māori research approach to investigate the motivations of three types of organisations that use and promote te reo Māori: Local Government Councils, English-medium Schools; and Private Businesses.
+This one-year research project, funded by Te Taura Whiri i te Reo Māori, sought to build new knowledge around Māori language developments in wider NZ society.
+This project utilised a kaupapa Māori research approach to investigate the motivations of three types of organisations that use and promote te reo Māori: Local Government Councils, English-medium Schools; and Private Businesses.

 Ngā Hua a Tāne Rore | The Benefits of Kapa Haka

-The purpose of this scoping project, commissioned by Te Manatū Taonga and Te Matatini, was to identify a research approach and develop a programme of potential research that will enable these two organisations and other interested stakeholders to further investigate the cultural, educational, social, health and economic benefits that Kapa Haka offers to communities throughout Aotearoa and gain a better understanding of the contribution Kapa Haka makes to NZ Society.
+The purpose of this scoping project, commissioned by Te Manatū Taonga and Te Matatini, was to identify a research approach and develop a programme of potential research that will enable these two organisations and other interested stakeholders to further investigate the cultural, educational, social, health and economic benefits that Kapa Haka offers to communities throughout Aotearoa.
+Such research would also provide a better understanding of the contribution Kapa Haka makes to NZ Society.

 Te Matataua o Te Reo